 - Prioritization (micro)apps and building of a migration plan

-Refer the below picture which shows the stages of cloud migration:
+Refer to the below picture which shows the stages of cloud migration:

-However there is challenge in executing migration journey.
+However, there is a challenge in executing the migration journey.
 Many enterprises and SI partners champion the first three phases of rehosting migration strategies.
-A rehosting strategy needs to have the right technology in place to enable quick and hassle-free migration, however, by delivering applications “frequently” in a sustainable way, and validating them at every step of workload migration.
-Without this it can take several months (shown in the image above) to successfully lift and shift your code to the cloud.
+A rehosting strategy needs to have the right technology in place to enable quick and hassle-free migration, however, by delivering applications “frequently” in a sustainable way and validating them at every step of workload migration.
+Without this, it can take several months (shown in the image above) to successfully lift and shift your code to the cloud.

 This is a scenario where the use of Spinnaker can make migration more seamless, avoiding the need for custom manual scripting which is costly to maintain and prone to human error.

 Spinnaker offers abstracted pipelines and APIs to integrate with all of your source and target cloud systems, meaning you don’t have to worry about building custom deployment scripts for multicloud deployments.
 Instead, you develop your business logic, wrap it in a VM or container (configuration), and seamlessly deploy it through Spinnaker pipelines.
 Spinnaker supports almost all varieties of artifacts like AMI, Jars, etc., and repositories like GitHub, GitLab, AWS S3 DockerHUB, etc.